LinuxCNC/wlo/downloads/index.md

 the first version tried even if using a parallel port.
 This is compatible with all Mesa and Pico interface boards.

-* LinuxCNC 2.9.4 Debian 12 Bookworm RTAI
+* LinuxCNC 2.9.8 Debian 13 Trixie RTAI

-The more adventurous can install the Bookworm ISO and then install the experimental RTAI kernel as described in
+The more adventurous can install the Trixie ISO and then install the experimental RTAI kernel as described in
 [2.9 documents](http://linuxcnc.org/docs/2.9/html/getting-started/getting-linuxcnc.html#cha:Installing-RTAI)
 The kernel-mode RTAI installation can not be used with Mesa Ethernet-interfaced cards.